telerik/fiddler-everywhere-docs/get-started/configuration.md

 1. Click the __Export Root Certificate to Desktop__ button.

 1. Import and trust the exported certificate.
-To be able to install the FE certificate, you need to follow some additional steps on Linux:
+To install the Fiddler Everywhere certificate, you need to follow some additional steps on Linux:

     - Create a directory and copy the certificate (exported in the previous steps).
 The last command will start the tool to upgrade the certificates.